alexkritchevsky

 HTML has a certain elegance to it1, which is that you pretty much write exactly what you want to see on the page.
 The syntax is cludgy, and the output looks like crap by default, but it’s what you asked for — in this case, a document which contains some text, a button, and a label.

-HTML is wonderfully direct because it’s declarative: there is no mechanism in plain HTML code for running arbitrary functions and loops and whatnot in which it would get to do anything complicated.
+HTML is refreshingly simple.
+That reason it’s simple is that it’s declarative: there is no mechanism in plain HTML code for running arbitrary functions and loops and whatnot, in which it would get to do anything complicated.
 Declarative code is just easy to read and write.

 It’s worth noting that HTML did not need to have an XML-based syntax to be declarative.
-We could just as easily have built the whole web on a language that uses a function-call syntax based on Javascript:
+We could just as easily have built the whole web on a language that uses a function-call syntax which looks like Javascript:

 html(